We have listed below the cafes that we like but this is not a comprehensive list!

 Portuguese Deli with a cafe corner and expansive outdoor terrace.
 Fantastic Pastel de Nata custard tarts and other Portuguese snacks, meals (just ask what’s available as there’s no menu), coffees and great priced beers – a little slice of Lisbon life.

-Turkish bakery and baklava shop near Walthamstow Central.
-Tempting array of reasonably priced cakes and savoury pastries including borek, kofte, lahmacun.
-Fantastic hot and filling range of Gozleme (stuffed pancakes) freshly made by the women sitting near the window.
+Turkish bakery, baklava shop and locantasi near Walthamstow Central.
+Tempting array of savoury pastries including borek, kofte, lahmacun.
+Fresh hot Gozleme (stuffed pancakes) with a choice of fillings.
+Daily stews available in the window.

 - Oasis, 152 Hoe Street, E17 4QR

 Great coffee and homemade pastries and cakes.
-Roadside garden terrace for people- watching or air-conditioned interior including an internet cafe.
-One of the cheapest places in the Stow – only £1.5o for a latte.
+Roadside garden terrace for people- watching or air-conditioned interior.
+Undergoing a refurbishment at the moment to add a bar.
+One of the cheapest places in the Stow for a latte.
+Best chocolate croissants.

 - Tierra Madre, Walthamstow Central tube station (Selbourne Walk)